consultingwerk/ABL-Coding-Standards/general.md

 ## END statements

-End statements should use the option to specific the block type they are closing, like
+End statements should use the option to specify the block type they are closing, like

 ```
 END CASE.